Wellesley Hills Campus / Enrollment Center / 781-239-2600

 To apply for financial aid, follow these two easy steps:

 - Create an FSA ID.
-The Federal Student Aid (FSA) IDID is used to access certain U.S. Department of Education websites.
+The Federal Student Aid (FSA) ID, made up of a username and password, is used to access certain U.S. Department of Education websites.
 Your FSA ID is used to authenticate your identity when accessing your financial aid information.
-You can create an FSA ID at https://studentaid.gov (NOTE: If you are a dependent student your parent must also create an FSA ID).
+You can create an FSA ID at www.studentaid.gov/fsaid (NOTE: If you are a dependent student your parent must also create an FSA ID).
 Save your FSA ID to use again in future years.

 The first day to file a FAFSA is October 1st prior to each fall semester.
 The priority deadline for Federal Financial Aid is May 1st prior to each fall semester.
 Students who complete the application process and have submitted all requested documents by the priority deadline date will have an award decision prior to the start of the fall semester.
 The priority deadline for those entering the College in January (i.e. spring semester) is October 1st, each year.
 If a student has not completed his or her file by the priority deadline, they may be responsible for settling their fall bill without the benefit of financial aid.
 However, we will review late applications and if a student is eligible, financial aid will be awarded to the student.
 If the financial aid award should cover the bill, it is possible the student would be refunded the payment(s) they made to initially satisfy their bill.
 Please visit the Office of Financial Aid with any questions.
 The staff is happy to assist you.